tgeilen/Robot-I-want-a-beer/README.md

 <div style="text-align:center"><img src="orderPlaced.png" /></div>

 ## Preparation of Drinks
 Based on the user input provided via the webpage, the CPEE calls different endpoints of the robot.
-The following table shows all available programs and endpoints:
+The following table shows all available programs and the belonging endpoints:

 | Program Name       | Endpoint URL                  |
 |--------------------|-------------------------------|